Chimatara/Js-basics/readme.md

 2. Javascript can;

-     * Javascript was used in browsers to build interactive web pages.
+     * Javascript is used in browsers to build interactive web pages.

      * To build full blown web or mobile applications

-     * To build netwporking applications
+     * To build networking applications

      * To build games